ISO 27001 Certification: A Complete Guide to Process, Costs, and Benefits

 • A risk register which features a list of risks faced by most tech companies

-• Quantitative risk assessments and mitigation steps to simplify risk management process
+• Quantitative risk assessments and mitigation steps to simplify the risk management process

 • A high-level view of the risk profile for management review

-With the findings from your risk assessment, build a framework for implementing patches and policies.
+With the findings from your risk assessment for ISO 27001, build a framework for implementing patches and policies.
 The framework will help you track progress, identify blockers, and plan your next steps smoothly.
-This framework will also double up in the evidence submission process when your organization submits its compliance evidence during the audit.
+This framework will also double up in the evidence submission process when your organization submits compliance evidence during the ISO audit.

 Once you’ve identified the risks and the weak zones in your business environment, you should get the ball rolling with the implementation.
 Define roles and responsibilities and prioritize tasks based on risk scores identified during risk assessments.